What is Rick Steves Doing During Coronavirus Quarantine?

 Steves’ company had to cancel thousands of trips and he had to postpone filming for his TV series.
 But, he hasn’t let that get him down.
 Steves says he feels privileged to be able to stay home comfortably during this time.

-We hope you can join us (virtually) in October, but until then, here’s a glimpse of what’s in store.
 In person (or on Zoom), he’s still the affable guy you see on television who can just as easily chuckle at life’s levity as he can deliver gentle, intentional wisdoms.

 Here’s what Rick Steves had to say about COVID-19 quarantine, travel after coronavirus and his upcoming event with KCTS 9.